angelawyman/javascript-review/intro.md

 ### Data Types

 Data type refers to the type of values a program can accept.
 JavaScript variables can hold many data types, such as numbers, strings, arrays, and more.
-There are eight data types in JavaScript.
-Six of them are called “primitive”, because their values contain only a single thing.
-Symbol is new to  ECMAScript 6 and Null and Undefined are also data types.
+Six of the data types are called “primitive”, because their values contain only a single thing.
+Symbol is new to  ECMAScript 6, Null and Undefined are also data types.
 (By contrast, objects are used to store keyed collections of various data.)

 `let x;`<br/>